vlouvet/vlouvet.github.io/_posts/2023-09-01-monetize-your-hobbies.md

 ## But What Does that Mean? ##

     In General, the project aims to document how one technology enthusiast was able to help the local community.

-Projects are funded by marketting technical skills, and repurposing recycled technology.
+    Projects are funded by marketing technical skills, and repurposing recycled technology.

 ## Requirements ##